martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 ~~~

 Where an identity assertion has been asserted by a peer, this extension includes
 a SHA-256 hash of the assertion.
-An empty value is used to indicates support for
+An empty value is used to indicate support for
 the extension.

 Note: